Azure/azure-marketplace-management-extras/README.md

 This Service Principal will be used by Azure function applications (NotificationHandler and PolicyStates) to authenticate against customers' deployments and fetch needed Managed app information.

-- Create another Service principal by using instructions from previous step [Create Azure Service Principal](#create-azure-service-principal) section without the last step, granting the Service Principal owner role.
+- Create another Service principal by using instructions from previous step [Create Azure Service Principal](#create-azure-service-principal) section without the last step (granting the Service Principal owner role).

 - Link this Service principal in Partner center by going to [Partner center](https://partner.microsoft.com/) and then Navigate to **your offer** > **your managed plane** > **Plan overview** > **Technical configuration**

 - In `Authorizations` section click on `Add authorizations`.
 Use `Object ID` from previous step and choose the `Owner role`

-#### Create secrets and varibles
+### Create secrets and varibles

 For each of the secrets defined in the table below, follow these steps to add each secret and varibles the corresponding value.